inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 ### CAM-ICU SCORES

-The percentage of patients with a positive CAM-ICU score.
+The proportion of patients with a positive CAM-ICU score.

-Numerator: the number of patients present on each unit at any time over the last 24 hours with at least one positive CAM-ICU score
+Denominator = the number of patients present on each unit at any time over the last 24 hours

-Denominator: the number of patients present on each unit at any time over the last 24 hours
+Numerator = the number of patients present on each unit at any time over the last 24 hours with at least one positive CAM-ICU score in the last 24 hours.

 Inform_us displays this data in real time and also as 3 weekly SPC chart showing the (1. daily, 2. day shift, and 3. nightshift) rates of delirium as a weekly percentage.